manwar/docker-guide/README.md

 ### Development process using containers

   - Own isolated environment
-  - Start service as a Docker container using command e.g. docker run postgres
+  - Start service as a Docker container using command e.g. `docker run postgres`
-  - The command is same for all OS
+  - The command is same for all operating systems
-  - Same command for all services e.g. docker run redis
+  - Same command for all services e.g. `docker run redis`

 Docker standardizes process of running any service on any local dev environment.